-- Use enduring content and pedagogical knowledge to inform their teaching. - Develop relevant, rigorous, and developmentally appropriate curricula. - Modify curriculum and instruction based on the individual needs of their students. - Use assessment of student learning and teaching to inform future instruction. - Attend to the social and civic development of their students. - Work respectfully and collaboratively with colleagues and community members to ensure qualityinstruction programs and stewardship of public schools.
+- Use enduring content and pedagogical knowledge to inform their teaching. - Develop relevant, rigorous, and developmentally appropriate curricula. - Modify curriculum and instruction based on the individual needs of their students. - Use assessment of student learning and teaching to inform future instruction. - Attend to the social and civic development of their students. - Work respectfully and collaboratively with colleagues and community members to ensure quality instruction programs and stewardship of public schools.

-Graduate Program Requirements: Every graduate student has a temporary advisor; in the case of the MIT program, the Pullman/Spokane Coordinators serve in this capacity until project advisory committees are formed.
-The Graduate Committee consists of the Graduate Committee Chair and a minimum of two other faculty members who provide support and advice regarding the student's Program of Study and special project.
-The Program of Study is a list of this committee and all coursework and credits the student must complete during the master's degree program.
+Graduate Program Requirements: Every graduate student has an academic advisor; in the case of the MIT program, the MIT Coordinator will serve in this capacity.
+Project advisory committees will be assigned for each MIT student.
+The Graduate Committee consists of the Graduate Committee Chair and a minimum of two other faculty members who provide support and advice regarding the student's Program of Study and MIT 702 project.
+The Program of Study is a list of this committee and all coursework and credits the student will complete during the master's degree program.

-MIT students will complete the Program of Study during fall semester in Seminar.
+MIT students will complete the Program of Study by the beginning of fall semester.
 MIT students are responsible for knowing the deadlines and procedures for master's degrees established by the Graduate School.
 This information and the Program of Study Request form can be found at https://gradschool.wsu.edu/facultystaff-resources/18-2/.

 When the committee is formed and program of study filled out, the form will be uploaded through a student's myWSU Portal for approval by the committee, department chair and ultimately the Office of the Graduate School.
-It is the student's responsibility to ensure that all members of the committee agree on the the Program of Study before this upload and that it is complete and correct for review and evaluation.
+It is the student's responsibility to ensure that all members of the committee agree on the Program of Study before this upload and that it is complete and correct for review and evaluation.
 A confirmation email will be sent to the student once final approval has taken place.
 Approval of the Program of Study must take place before a student's Application for Graduation portal will open.
 Changes to the committee or program may be amended with appropriate forms on the Graduate School website.

-The MIT Inquiry Project (MIT 702): The purpose of the MIT Inquiry Project is to practice and develop the skills that experienced teachers demonstrate on a regular basis: reflection and inquiry.
+The MIT Project (MIT 702): The purpose of the MIT 702 Project is to practice and develop the skills that experienced teachers demonstrate on a regular basis: reflection and inquiry.
 The goal is to guide students in their development as practitioner-researchers in P-12 school settings.
 Effective experienced teachers are highly reflective and understand themselves as professionals; where they are in their development and how they still need to grow to continue to be effective in their own learning to influence all students.
-The Inquiry Project is designed to provide MIT students with the background and skills for conducting educational research studies around a topic of genuine interest, with an emphasis on the role of teacher research as being a component towards becoming an effective teacher for their classroom, school, and community.
-The Inquiry Project is designed to be completed with support from MIT Coordinators in Seminar, the MIT 507 course, and Chair/Committee Support.
+The 702 Project is designed to provide MIT students with the background and skills for conducting and reviewing educational research around a topic of genuine interest, with an emphasis on the role of teacher researcher being a component of an effective teacher in the classroom, school, and community.
+The 702 Project is designed to be completed with support from MIT instructors in seminars, MIT courses in the program, the MIT 507 course, and Chair/Committee support.
 The project is subject to change with each cohort.
 Project specific details will be outlined in seminar.